mcjill/ezpie/CONTRIBUTING.md

 1. Your contribution may be edited only for footer and navbars.
 So don't take that I didn't liked your work.
 2. Your name must be there in the file as a comment.
 3. Do your contribution on another branch as your name.

+## contact me
+To contact you can use email: **ezpie.co@gmail.com**

+### timings I'm available
+I live in India so the time is diffrent(if you are from other country).
+The best time to contact is around 3:00pm to 8:00pm as per IST(Indian standard time)